 We also assign great importance to a healthy diet of our staff: DVB has handed over the operation of its employee restaurants in Frankfurt/Main and Amsterdam to external service providers.
 In all locations we provide employees with free coffee, tea, water and fresh fruits.

 Collaborating with the works councils

-In 2015, we were repeatedly able to swiftly confront new challenges and develop pragmatic solutions.
-This was only possible thanks to the good co-operation that took place with the SE Works Council, as well as with local Works Councils in Germany and the Netherlands.
+In 2016, we were once again able to swiftly confront new challenges and develop pragmatic solutions.
+This was only possible thanks to the good cooperation that took place with the SE Works Council, as well as with local Works Councils in Germany and the Netherlands.